Fullchee/public-notes/content/Soft Skills/Mental Health/Burnout/Book - Burnout.md

 >[!question]- Definition of wellness
 >Ability to move fluidly through cycles of being human
+>
+>"The Dao"
+>"if you're hungry, eat.
+If you're tired, sleep"

 >[!question]- **Burnout technical definition** (3)
 >1. **emotional exhaustion**